Nashville Predators: New ownership group

 The first off-season of settling in under new ownership was a quiet one for the Predators with little personnel movement.
 As such, the Predators began the 2008–09 season with little expectation.
 Following a strong push after the All-Star break and no movement at the trade deadline, the team found themselves still battling for a playoff spot into the last week of the season.
 Buoyed by the return of Steve Sullivan after almost two seasons recovering from a back injury, the Predators finished with 88 points, settling for tenth place in the Western Conference, missing the playoffs for the first time in five seasons.

 The Predators made few major additions to their roster in the 2009 off-season, signing former San Jose Sharks forward Marcel Goc (who was extended for another year by the club in mid-season) and former Montreal Canadiens defenseman Francis Bouillon.
 The 2009–10 season also saw the much-anticipated debut of top prospect Colin Wilson.
 However, due to a groin injury suffered in training camp, Wilson spent the first week-and-a-half of the season on the sidelines, and was sent to the Milwaukee Admirals of the American Hockey League (AHL) in November.
 He returned to the club in February and scored 11 points in his next 15 games and finished the season with 15 points in 35 games.
-2010 also saw a breakout year for the last pick in the 2005 Draft, Patric Hornqvist, as the 23-year-old Swede scored 30 in the 2009–10 season, becoming the fourth Predator to do so (the others being Steve Sullivan, Paul Kariya and Jason Arnott).
+2010 also saw a breakout year for the last pick in the 2005 draft, Patric Hornqvist, as the 23-year-old Swede scored 30 in the 2009–10 season, becoming the fourth Predator to do so (the others being Steve Sullivan, Paul Kariya and Jason Arnott).
 The Predators qualified for the 2010 playoffs, facing the Chicago Blackhawks in the first round.
 The Predators earned their first postseason road win on April 16, 2010, when they beat the Blackhawks 4–1 at the United Center, although they lost the overall series in six games.

 On July 9, 2010, the Predators announced defenseman Shea Weber would become the club's fifth captain.
-In the following years' playoffs, the Predators advanced to the second round of the playoffs for the first time in franchise history.
+In the following season's playoffs, the Predators advanced to the second round of the playoffs for the first time in franchise history.
 They defeated the Anaheim Ducks in the first round, winning the fourth game of the series at Bridgestone Arena on April 24, 2011.
 Two days prior, Predators' goaltender Pekka Rinne was nominated as a Vezina Trophy finalist for his performance during the 2010–11 season.
 The Predators played against the number-one ranked team in the NHL in the second round, the Vancouver Canucks.
 The Predators lost the series 4–2.